yinqiwen/ardb/doc/spatial-index.md

 27,000,000 spatial points with mercator coordinates saved in a sorted set.
 Four-core Intel(R) Xeon(R) CPU E5520 @2.27GHz, with 16 GB RAM.
 Ardb: 4 threads
-All data cached in memory, about 11000 qps to search with radius 1000m
+All data cached in memory, about 11000 qps to search with radius 1000m, 150 points matching, 100 points matched.
-All data in leveldb without cache, about 900 qps to search with radius 1000m.
+All data in leveldb without cache, about 900 qps to search with radius 1000m, 150 points matching, 100 points matched.